Home » All the best vegan recipes from Sweeter than Oats » Cookies » The Best Vegan Chocolate Chip Oatmeal Cookies

 How to make Vegan Chocolate Chip Oatmeal Cookies

-These holidays I baked cookies.
-Nothing flashy, just Oatmeal Cookies, some chocolate, some raisin.
-Of course, I’ve photographed them (food is art too!), and will share the results with you.
-I baked some Linzer Cookies, which I love, and the texture is challenging for the vegan cook.
-I also made some Florentines, their delicious chewy, poshness woo everyone at Christmas or if you give them as a gift.
+I love to bake during the holidays, cookies always seem such a welcome gift.
+Nothing flashy, just vegan oatmeal cookies, some chocolate, some raisin.
+I have also baked some Linzer Cookies, which I love, and the texture is challenging for the vegan cook.
+If I want to show off, I might rustle up a batch of Florentines, their delicious chewy, poshness woos everyone at Christmas or if you give them as a gift.

 I have also been working on a very special vegan cookbook, just cookies, and just one dough.
 You will be able to subscribe to that shortly and, best of all, it’s free!
 It’s a thank you for everyone’s ongoing support for this little foodie blog.
 For now, enjoy the photos that I spent some time on, but more importantly please: read on to see how to make delicious vegan chocolate chip oatmeal cookies.